ledgelabs/ledge-typescript-api-client/README.md

 - We recommend you use our SDK on the server side for performance and security.
 - We recommend you track user activity in batches.
+- Have our SDK integrated and ready for testing 1-2 weeks before the event start date.
+- Register your users as early as possible to begin tracking their in game activity.

 # Quick Start